CMUSchwartzLab/SCS_deconvolution/schwartzlab/LLSolver/Readme.txt

 github.com/CMUSchwartzLab/SCS_deconvolution

-that contains software to solve several formulations of the problem of deconvolving bulk tumor data into subpopulations, as described in (Lei et al., in preparaion)
+that contains software to solve several formulations of the problem of deconvolving bulk tumor data into subpopulations, as described in (Lei et al., in preparation)

+The manuscript describes two methods called "phylogeny-free' and "phylogeny-based".
+Much of the documentation below assumes that the user has at least skimmed the manuscript and is familiar with the terminology therein.

+The present structure of the repository is that, except for README.md, all files are in the subdirectory schwartzlab/LLSolver

+The setup assumes that the user will create another subdirectory schwartzlab/test

+so that LLSolver and test are parallel subdirectories.
+Various other subdirectories get created to store the simulated data for deconvolution tests

-This directory contains the main prorgams to
+This LLsolver subdirectory contains the main prorgams to
 1) simulate data
 2) solve the deconvolution problem in two different ways
 3) generate the figures for the manuscript